U.S. Senate Democrats pulling all-nighter on climate change

 Many scientists attribute rising temperatures and some extreme weather events worldwide to the increased release of carbon dioxide from burning fossil fuels.

-Democrats hope to make it an issue that will rally their liberal base for November's congressional elections.
+Democrats, meanwhile, hope to make it an issue that will rally their liberal base for November's midterm congressional elections.

 VULNERABLE DEMOCRATS LIKELY TO BE NO-SHOWS